br-mat/Wifi-temp-hum-sensor/README.md

 # Wifi-temp-hum-sensor
 ## About
 The goal of the project is to connect a DHT-11 Sensor to the local network.
-Store its data and plot the data in some nice graphs.
+Store its data and plot the data in nice graphs.
 All parts i used for the project itself i had laying round so its quite simple structured. <br>
 <br>
 I use it to monitor indoor and outdoor environmental values like temperature and humidity (or pressure).
 With a VPN, I can even watch the values on the go.
 <br>